Dami-Lapite/random-characters-docs/README.md

 # random-characters-docs

 Documentation for Random Characters API

 ## About

 An API serving characters (and their quotes) from tv shows and movies. <br/>
-The actual repo containing the backend and frontend is private, this repo is mainly for description, API feedback & character suggestions. <br/>
+The backend repo is private, this repo contains only the frontend and is for description, API feedback & character suggestions. <br/>
 Inspired by this [Anime API](https://github.com/rocktimsaikia/anime-chan/tree/main) I used in a project in 2021.

 ## Development + Stack